Friday, 12 June 2026

 UFO (UnFinished Object) Update:

 As part of my Hobbit year, I'm going through the Inner Circle Let It Go, Let It Flow program again.
-I make sure that I let go of (or put away, or finish) at least one physical item per day, and delete at least one computer file per day.
-At this point, I'm still going for the easy win, so am focussing on the really easy items.
+I make sure that I let go of (or put away, or finish) at least one physical item per day, and delete at least one computer file (or old email, or tab closed) per day.
 Some of my bigger highlights so far...

 Kiala Givehand’s 7 Books in 7 Days course: I still have ideas for books I want to make though that's on the back burner for now.